 Future medical care

-No one knows how much future medical care an injured worker will need in the future for his or her injury.
-But the insurance company can estimate the value based on what it pays other injured workers.
+No one knows how much future medical care you will need in the future for your injury.
+Though the insurance company can estimate the value based on what it pays other injured workers.

-In a C&R, the insurance company offers the injured worker a lump sum cash payment instead of continuing to pay for the injured worker’s medical care.
+In a C&R, the insurance company offers you a lump sum cash payment instead of continuing to pay for your medical care.

 Some C&Rs may require a Medicare Set Aside.
-When an injured worker is receiving Medicare, some of the settlement money must be set aside to pay for Medicare medical expenses.
+When you are receiving Medicare, some of the settlement money must be set aside to pay for Medicare medical expenses.

 2.2.
 Settlement of other issues